Heaven: the primary god of heaven

 The union of Uranus with Gaia has been extremely fertile but also destructive.
 From this relationship they were born:

-Although he was their father, Heaven feared their strength and savagery.
-So, the imprisoned in the depths of Gaia, causing unbearable pain to their mother.
+Although he was their father, Uranus feared their strength and ferocity.
+So heimprisoned in the depths of Gaia, causing unbearable pain to their mother.

 The Fall of Uranus

-After his fall, Heaven withdrew from active secular power, but remained an eternal symbol of heaven and first divine sovereignty.
+After his fall, Uranus withdrew from active cosmic power, but remained an eternal symbol of heaven and the first divine sovereignty.

 The Role of Uranus in Mythological Tradition